Sudden Swollen Gum With Pain – Is It A Dental Emergency?

 Lifestyle Considerations

 Smoking is a significant risk factor for gum disease and can impair the body's ability to fight gum infections.
+Reducing or stopping smoking can have a positive impact on gum health.
 A balanced diet that limits sugary foods and drinks also supports overall oral health.
-For further reading on this topic, our guide on managing bleeding gums covers the causes, clinical treatments, and preventive care in more detail.

 Key Points to Remember